-Professional & International Programs Woodsworth College 119 St. George Street, 3rd Floor 416-978-8713 summer.abroad@utoronto.ca http://summerabroad.utoronto.ca/
+Professional and International Programs Woodsworth College, University of Toronto 119 St. George Street, 3rd Floor Phone: 416-978-8713 Fax: 416-946-3516

 Degree Requirements (HBA)

 For the complete and detailed description of degree requirements, see below.
 This chart is intended as a quick reference to describe the minimum degree requirements.